 My kids have tonnes of craft supplies.
 If they’re lucky I even let them use them!
 I’m kidding, but tidying up after craft sessions is one of my most hated tasks!
 Thankfully for the last three months or so the task has been a lot easier; the sessions themselves a lot less messy generally because everything is neatly organised and easy to get out and put away!
 I had been toying with the idea of getting one of the Ikea Raskog kitchen trolleys to do a DIY craft trolley for a few years, ever since they did them in turquoise!
 Sadly I put it off for too long and ended up buying a cream one earlier this year to use to organise all the art and craft bits.
-I love that it’s on wheels as I can drag it around the house, normally between the kitchen and the living room, via the playroom!
+I love that it’s on wheels as I can drag it around the house.

 The middle shelf holds paint boxes, more containers of ‘bits’ (generally things that need to be stuck, threaded or cut) as well as tissue paper, foam sheets, and random stickers!
 I also have the magnetic containers stuck to this shelf, which have a selection of random stickers and pom poms in!

 In the bottom shelf I keep pads of paper, stencil sheets and sticker books (so they’re easy to grab for long car journeys!) as the shelf is wider and longer than an A4 pad it means there is plenty of room for a selection of pads, paper and whatever else you need to store!

 A closer look at what’s in each of the containers.
 Most of these bits and bobs are from Poundland, Wilkos, The Works or Tiger stores!

 What you need to make a DIY Craft Trolley

 Here’s a run down of everything that I’ve used in putting this DIY Craft Trolley together – I got everything from Ikea but if you don’t have one locally I have found most things on amazon too.